ULStats/MA4128Assessment-2018/Kitman Labs/Máire Condon-Kitman Labs Introduction.md

 injury.
 To reduce their clients injury profiles by 30-32 percent, represents a massive saving to Kitman Labs clients.

   ### Quantifying Injury Risk
-  https://www.youtube.com/watch?v=AO1Q9_SX_Us
+  Stephen Smith discusses the importance of Kitman Labs' role in identifying and quantifying injury risks. https://www.youtube.com/watch?v=AO1Q9_SX_Us